 Today, we share the facts on eight unique fragrances in our review of the best Versace perfumes for women.
 Whether you’re looking for a Versace perfume to make your signature scent or for special occasions, you have options to choose from.

-Released in 2011, this opulent fragrance is worthy of the precious stone it’s named for.
+Versace Yellow Diamond (Alberto Morillas) is released in 2011, this opulent fragrance is worthy of the precious stone it’s named for.
 Yellow Diamond offers an inviting, citrusy aroma that’s on the mellower end.

 The top notes lead with the citron of Diamante, also known as the diamond citron of Santa Maria.
 Following that, pear sorbet and Meroli make a strong-yet-sweet impression.